GabrielDelight/student-assignment-1/erc-20-token.md

 ![](https://paper-attachments.dropboxusercontent.com/s_04D9A06549A669201DAE34C458EDFFCE4EA71BB6460C09D727180843C004F704_1680519175380_Screenshot+2023-04-03+at+11.40.25+AM.png)

-**Step 5:** once you click on the newly created contract, you will be able to see the list of public functions and events that were previously discussed.
+**Step 5:** Once you click on the newly created contract, you will be able to see the list of public functions and events that were previously discussed.
 When you click on the functions button, you will be able to view details such as the token name, token symbol, total supply, block reward, and cap values that were added during deployment.
 It's important to note that the [cap](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#ERC20Capped) value is initially set at 100 million with 18 zeros.
 This is a representation of [wei](https://www.investopedia.com/terms/w/wei.asp), which is the smallest unit.